OPEC+ agrees new oil deal but without UAE agreement, source says

-LONDON, July 2 (Reuters) - OPEC+ agreed on Friday to add more oil to the market from August and extend the duration of their pact on their remaining production curbs for longer, even though the United Arab Emirates still opposed the extension, an OPEC+ source said.
+LONDON, July 2 (Reuters) - OPEC+ agreed on Friday to add more oil to the market immediately and extend the duration of their pact on their remaining production curbs for longer, even though the United Arab Emirates still opposed the new deal, an OPEC+ source said.

 All OPEC+ deals require unanimous approval.
 The rare development on Friday means the UAE could still derail the plan.
 It was not immediately clear how the new plan would work.